 This newest FIDO protocol takes advantage of the widespread availability of biometric authentication.
-When logging into a service that relies on FIDO2, users can use a fingerprint or a face scan or even voice recognition to prove possession of the private key and, therefore, the right to access data, make transactions, etc. The major difference with FIDO2 is that your device (e.g. your mobile phone) can be used as your authenticator.
+When logging into a service that relies on FIDO2, users can use a fingerprint, face scan, or even voice recognition to prove possession of the private key and, therefore, the right to access data, make transactions, etc. The major difference with FIDO2 is that your device (e.g. your mobile phone) can be used as your authenticator.
 For example, if you want to log in to a website that has implemented FIDO2 security protocols, the Web Authentication API (WebAuthn) installed by the service provider on their website will initiate the interaction between the respective website and your authenticator (e.g. your mobile phone or key, etc.).
-Your authenticator, perhaps unlocked by a fingerprint or face scan, provides the necessary verification of your identity and grants you access to the service, website, platform, etc.
+Your authenticator, perhaps unlocked by a fingerprint or face scan, verifies your identity and grants you access to the service, website, platform, etc.

 Benefits of FIDO

-The primary benefit of FIDO is the nearly impenetrable level of security it provides thanks to its dependence on verification methods that cannot be intercepted (like one-time passwords, OTP) or easily cracked (like simple or reused passwords).
+The primary benefit of FIDO is its nearly impenetrable level of security thanks to its dependence on verification methods that cannot be intercepted (like one-time passwords, OTP) or easily cracked (like simple or reused passwords).
 Beyond that, there are a number of other advantages to using FIDO.

 - Simplified access: Thanks to the elimination of passwords, users can log in to services with just the tap of a finger, a quick glance at a screen, or the click of a button on a physical authenticator key.
-There is also no need for users to install extra software or mobile apps for purposes of authentication.
+There is also no need for users to install extra software or mobile apps for authentication purposes.

 - Cost savings: The use of passwords comes with hidden expenses.
 Secure password resets sometimes require the assistance of trained customer representatives.
 Furthermore, the cost of reputational damage resulting from security breaches is often incalculable.

-- Localised security: Since the private key always remains on the user device (either the physical key or on the device being used as an authenticator), there is no opportunity for hackers to intercept a transaction and steal it.
+- Localised security: Since the private key always remains on the user's device (either the physical key or the device being used as an authenticator), hackers cannot intercept and steal a transaction.

-- Widespread use and support: FIDO protocols are used by a number of different companies across various industries.
+- Widespread use and support: FIDO protocols are used by several different companies across various industries.
 They can also be used on all major web browsers.